josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 It's probably also why, even though it's trivial to [slop-fork](https://www.slopfork.dev/) any software you want, most people don't seem to be doing it: because the moment you do, the maintenance and updates become _your_ problem.

-Is _your_ team prepared to shepherd the code, when it proliferates beyond human scale?
+Is _your_ team prepared to shepherd the code, if it proliferates by an order of magnitude beyond its current scale?
 Are you planning for the maintenance to increase in proportion with the throughput?

 What bugs and unforeseen side effects are hiding in the code that you haven't found yet?

-What happens if and when _those_ grow exponentially along with output?
+What happens if (when) _those_ grow exponentially along with output?

 You likely don't know the answer to any of those questions yet, because they can often take weeks, months, or even years to be revealed.
 You don't fully know how well the work will hold up over time until it's actually, well, _held up over time_.
 (Or not).